-Get your child involved in 4-H, Girl Scouts, Boy Scouts, Explorer Clubs, or Boys and Girls clubs that can develop a child’s interest in STEM fields.
+Get your child involved in 4-H, Girl Scouts, Boy Scouts, Explorer Clubs, or Boys and Girls clubs that can develop a child’s interest in STEAM fields.
 Take advantage of informal learning opportunities such as museums, science centers, planetariums, aquariums and zoos.
 We live in an area that has excellent selection of informal learning opportunities and programs.

-There are hundreds of different types of STEM summer camps in Fairfax County.
+There are hundreds of different types of STEAM summer camps in Fairfax County.
 Click on the Find Opportunities tab to review a selection of the current camps offered by Neighborhood and Community Services, the Fairfax County Park Authority, colleges and universities, Fairfax County Public Schools and the Children’s Science Lab.

 Nearly every job in the future is likely to require some level of skill in science, technology, engineering and math.
 By seeking out opportunities for learning through the integration of engineering and technology with mathematics and science, children and youth will develop skills that are critical to their future success.
 This includes the ability to think critically, solve complex problems, and drive innovation and advancements in science and technology.
-STEM is not just about robots, drones and apps; it’s about being ready for a career and life.
+STEAM is not just about robots, drones and apps; it’s about being ready for a career and life.